 How long are the texts?
-In total, the four texts are about 500 words.
+In total, the four texts are about 700 words.
 One of the texts is an infographic.

 How many questions?
-15 questions.
-There are three types of question:
+There are 15 questions.
+There are three types of questions:

-- questions 16-20 choose which text matches a description there are five questions that describe the main idea or purpose of the texts - questions 21-25 decide which five statements from a list of eight are true according to the texts three are false. - questions 26-30 complete summary notes with exact words from the texts.
+- questions 16-20 choose which text matches a description there are five questions that describe the main idea or purpose of the texts - questions 21-25 decide which five statements from a list of eight are true according to the texts three are false - guestions 26-30 complete notes with exact words from the texts.